Itz-Hex/hypr-obs-mouse-follow/README.md

 I've only tested the script on my 2560x1440 display, however, there's no reason why it wouldn't work on other resolutions.

+## Maintenance
+I will be maintaining this script going forward, so get in touch if you have any issues or feature requests.

+### Planned features
+- [ ] Shortcut to toggle zoom in/out
+- [ ] Shortcut to toggle following

 ## License

 [GNU General Public License v3.0](LICENSE)